 These templates shed light into the most useful and sometimes obtuse features of TouchDesigner.

 They’re designed to be immediately applicable for the complete TouchDesigner beginner, while also providing inspiration for the advanced user.

-If you were to translate this line into plain english, it would read: go to Operator shortcut named Kinect and inside of it, find an operator named KINECT_DATA.
 The best part about this link is that it’s dynamic.
 It doesn’t matter where you move the component to, your paths will not need updating or fiddling, everything will keep working as is.

 In certain situations with nested components like we saw in the previous example, you’ll want to access parent COMPs that are up a few levels in the network hierarchy.
 As things get complex, it can be difficult to remember how many levels up you need to go to access the right operator, and that’s where parent operators come into play.
 To access a COMP via its Parent Shortcut, you can use the expression parent.ShortcutName.

 For example, let’s say you have three nested Base COMPs, base_parent3, base_parent2, and base_parent1. base_parent3 is at the top of the hierarchy, so the path to base_parent1 is base_parent3/base_parent2/base_parent1.
 Inside of base_parent3 I’ve placed a Movie File In TOP, which we want to be able to access within base_parent1.

 Next, we enter “parentShortcut” for the Parent Shortcut parameter of base_parent3.